cibinjoseph/KatzPlotkin/README.md

 # KatzPlotkin
-An archive of the Fortran programs provided by Joseph Katz and Allen Plotkin in their book titled [Low-Speed Aerodynamics](https://doi.org/10.1017/CBO9780511810329).
+This is an archive of the Fortran programs provided by Joseph Katz and Allen Plotkin in their book titled [Low-Speed Aerodynamics](https://doi.org/10.1017/CBO9780511810329).
 This project is currently a work in progress.

 ## Directory structure